 Left Y-axis: MSCI EM Index level, right Y-axis: U.S. Dollar Index level; X-axis: 1991-2022

 The MSCI Emerging Markets Index began this period by more closely tracking performance of the U.S. Dollar Index, then began to mirror its performance.
 In late 1996, when the U.S. Dollar Index began its rise from near 88 to over 118 in early 2002, the emerging markets index did not follow.
 Then, as the dollar index fell from its 2002 high to a low below 72 in mid-2008, the emerging markets index rose from roughly 272 in early 2003 to highs above 1,100 in 2008.
 Corresponding highs and lows have followed, with the U.S. Dollar Index briefly peaking near 88 in February 2009, just as the emerging market index fell from over 1,200 in May of 2008 to below 570 in March of the same year.
 Similar mirror behavior followed in 2018 (dollar index low near 89, emerging markets index high near 1,200) and 2020 (dollar drops to about 92, emerging markets index rises from around 848 to above 1,080).
-By the end of Q1 2022, the dollar index stood over 98, while the emerging markets index was near 1,142.
+By the end of Q3 2022, the dollar index was near 112, while the emerging market index was near 876.

 MSCI makes no express or implied warranties or representations and shall have no liability whatsoever with respect to any MSCI data contained herein.
 The MSCI data may not be further redistributed or used as a basis for other indexes or any securities or financial products.
 This report is not approved, reviewed, or produced by MSCI.

-- In the past quarter, a moderately stronger U.S. dollar has been a headwind for international equity prices.
+- A strong U.S. dollar has been a headwind for international equity prices this year.

 - Developed markets outside of the U.S. continue to struggle with structural issues, including populist politics and aging demographics.
 The Russia-Ukraine war likely is exacerbating Europe’s rapidly slowing economic growth and rising inflation.